calebmsword/parsec/README.md

 Keep in mind that Parsec should be used as the "next step" in asychronous code management.
 Any time you use `usePromise`, first consider creating an alternative implementation of that Promise as a requestor.

 ## Parsec & TypeScript
-The following types can be imported from `cms-parsec`:
+This package includes types for all of the requestor factories in Parsec.
+In addition, the following types can be imported from `cms-parsec`:
  - `Requestor`: The signature of functions which can act as requestors.
  - `Receiver`: The signature of functions which can act as receivers.
  - `Result`: The type of the single argument consumed by receivers.